MicroPhase/fpga-docs/source/SoM/XME0724/XME0724-Reference_Manual.md

 ### ○eMMC

-​	he module includes an 8GB eMMC interface (PS_SDIO1) for system files or data storage.
+The module includes an 8GB eMMC interface (PS_SDIO1) for system files or data storage.
 It can also serve as a secondary boot device alongside the QSPI flash.
 The interface is PS BANK501 MIO[46-51].

 | Signal Name | Pin Number |
 | ----------- | ---------- |